geoffdavis/esphome-mitsubishiheatpump/README.md

 wiki](https://github.com/SwiCago/HeatPump/wiki/Supported-models) has a more exhaustive list.

-The same `CN105` connector is used by the Mitsubishi Kumocloud remotes, which have a [compatibility list](https://www.mitsubishicomfort.com/kumocloud/compatibility) available.
+The same `CN105` connector is used by the Mitsubishi KumoCloud remotes, which have a
+[compatibility list](https://www.mitsubishicomfort.com/kumocloud/compatibility)
+available.